NordicHPC/sonar/doc/roadmap.md

   how and when to clean old files.

-### Python-specific
+## Python-specific

-- Use Python 3 (Python 2 is dead (as is Python 1))
+- Support only Python 3
-- Try to be compliant with PEP8 (including 4 spaces)
+- PEP8 compliant (spaces, no tabs)
 - Flat hierarchy (no classes or as few as possible)
 - Create a pip-installable module
 - Use tests (`pytest` and Travis CI)
 - Use `pycodestyle` to enforce a somewhat consistent code style
+- Use `black` to autoformat code

 ## Module structure

-- Sonar should consist of three parts:
+Sonar should consist of three parts:

 - Data gathering → This just gathers data and saves it.
 No "above-basic" parsing or processing.
-Should be fast and be able to run e.g. every 30 minutes.
+Should be fast and be able to run e.g. every 15 minutes.
-  - Processing → This parses the files written by the gatherer and creates standardized output depending on the use-case.
+- Mapping → This parses the files written by the gatherer and creates standardized output depending on the use-case.
 Speed is not too important, should run e.g. daily.
-  - Visualising → This accepts the processed data and presents it depending on the use-case (website, stdout, or csv)
+- Visualising → This accepts the processed data and presents it depending on the use-case (website, stdout, or csv).

 ### Module 1: Data gathering

-- Running regularly, e.g. hourly or every 30 minutes
-- Run `ps` to gather running processes.
-- These processes should be filtered by given users (`root`, `nobody`, `syslog`, ...)
-- The shell command might be extended to also gather memory usage.
-- An optional call to `squeue` could gather projects
-- Using the `squeue` call, we may find stray processes (good old `gaussian`, for example)
-- In the end, we should save (at least):
-  - Date-time in ISO 8601 with time zone:
-    2018-11-29T12:05:47.123456+01:00
-  - hostname
-  - username
-  - optional project from Slurm (or `-` if no project or no Slurm)
-  - command
-  - memory and cpu usage info
-- Preliminary format for saving is tab-separated values (tsv)
-- We will append new entries to files and not create a new file for each snapshot.
+This milestone is in principle complete.

 ### Module 2: Processing